Magyk: Setting

-Summary
+Plot

 The book begins with Silas Heap, father of the eponymous protagonist of the series, returning home through the winter snow.
 As he is walking, he feels a heartbeat in the snow, through Magykal means, and finds that a newborn baby girl with violet eyes has seemingly been abandoned in the snow.
 Since Silas already has six children and a new one born just that day, he finds that another will do no harm and that his wife, Sarah Heap, will not disagree.
 He hides the baby in his cloak and continues his trek home.
 However, he is confronted by the ExtraOrdinary Wizard, Marcia Overstrand, who warns him that he should not tell anyone about the baby he found and that he should say the child was born to him.
 Silas agrees, as she is the new ExtraOrdinary Wizard.
 Silas continues his walk home, to bring his wife the herbs she needs and a new child.

 Upon reaching his home, Silas sees the midwife run out with a bundle of cloth, announcing that his newborn Septimus, the seventh son of a seventh son, is dead.
 Silas and his wife, Sarah, decide to raise the baby girl in place of Septimus as if she was their own daughter.
 They name their child Jenna.

 Months later, Sarah learns from her friend Sally Mullin that the queen has been assassinated, and the castle is under the control of the Supreme Custodian.
 As well, the queen's newborn daughter had gone missing.
 Sally also says that the assassination had occurred months before, but had been kept a secret.
 She mentions that it happened around the time Alther Mella, Marcia's mentor, had been killed.
 Sarah realizes that Jenna is the missing princess, but decides to keep this a secret from everyone, other than Silas.

 Ten years later, Jenna Heap is celebrating her tenth birthday with her parents and six other brothers.
 Marcia Overstrand interrupts the party, telling the family that the woman living next door works as a spy for the Supreme Custodian, and has confirmed with him that Jenna is the queen's daughter.
 Marcia states that she must take Jenna into safekeeping right away, for the Assassin is on his way.
 Sarah agrees and explains to a reluctant Jenna that she is a princess and that she must go with Marcia.